Photo: Brett Monroe Garner

 There are many uncertainties – predicting the response of the complex climate system is challenging – but these models are built on decades of theory, observations, and lab experiments.

 It is not possible to “test” how the climate would respond to SRM with small-scale outdoor experiments.
-However, field experiments can shine a light on key processes so that scientists can improve their climate model projections.
-Observations of volcanic eruptions and other natural analogues can also help test whether their models do a good enough job of capturing responses seen in the real world.
+However, such experiments can shed light on key processes so that scientists can improve their climate model projections; some small-scale experiments have taken place, and others are planned.
+Observations of volcanic eruptions and other natural analogues can also help test how well their models capture responses seen in the real world.

 Nasty surprises

 Unlike CFCs, the main SRM approaches would not be entirely new.
-SAI would mimic the cooling effect of major volcanic eruptions by adding sulphate particles to the stratosphere, and marine cloud brightening would increase the amount of sea salt in the lower atmosphere.
+SAI with sulphate particles would mimic the cooling effect of major volcanic eruptions, and marine cloud brightening would increase the amount of sea salt in the lower atmosphere.
 There are many uncertainties around these ideas, but because nothing wholly new is being introduced into the environment, there is little chance of truly surprising physical interactions occurring.

-But how will the climate respond?
+But how would the climate respond?
 Some of the biggest uncertainties in climate science are around how key systems will respond to a changing climate.
-How warm can it get before the tropical corals, or the Amazon rainforest can no longer take the heat and start to die-off?
+How warm can it get before the tropical corals or the Amazon rainforest can no longer take the heat and die off?
 When would the Greenland and West Antarctic ice sheets destabilise and how quickly could they collapse?
-How high do temperatures need to rise before key ocean currents, like the Atlantic overturning circulation, shut down?
+How high do temperatures need to rise before key ocean currents, like the Atlantic Meridional Overturning Circulation, shut down?

 Towards a risk-risk analysis of SRM

 SRM is not a solution to climate change.
-It would not address the root causes of climate change but might help if used alongside emissions cuts and other policies.
+It would not address its root causes but might help if used alongside emissions cuts and other policies.

 SRM poses many risks, but it might also greatly reduce the risks of climate change.
 Understanding whether SRM could play a useful role alongside emissions cuts will require a careful risk-risk analysis, where the risks of SRM are compared to the risks of climate change.